grepz/quartus_makefile_stub/README.md

 ## Edit Makefile

+* Change =QPATH= to the path Quartus is installed in your system
+* If needed you can also change individual Quartus binaries locations
 * Change =MOD= variable, set top level module name
 * Change =PRODUCT= variable, set suitable product name
 * Add/change source files assigned to =SRCS= variable